This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 How To Get To The Baths of Aphrodite

-The Baths of Aphrodite are actually very easy to get to.
-You can either drive yourself, get the local bus or take a tour.
+However, driving yourself if also a good option.
 Take a look at some good rental deals here.
 I’d recommend booking early, especially in the summer holidays!

 Getting a bus is also fine, but you’re limited by the timetable, so you can’t just explore and change your plans if you are planning on getting a bus back.